 Region 7 of the U.S. Fish and Wildlife Service, Marine Mammals Management is the arm of the federal government mandated with managing the northern sea otter.

 Take of marine mammals cannot be regulated by the federal government unless 1), it is listed as depleted under the MMPA, and 2) it can be shown that the subsistence harvest is materially and negatively affecting the population.

 The Final Rule to list the Southwest Alaska Distinct Population Segment of sea otters as threatened under the Endangered Species Act (ESA) became effective September 8, 2005.
 This listing includes sea otters in Kamishak Bay (lower Cook Inlet) west through the Aleutians.
 Sea otters in western Cook Inlet, Kodiak, Alaska Peninsula, Shumagin Islands, and the Aleutian Islands are included.
-No critical habitat has been defined at this time, however it is expected that critical habitat will be proposed by the end of 2008.

 Neither subsistence nor the creation and sale of handicrafts has been listed as threats to this listed population, and do not negatively affect efforts to recover the population.

 With the Final Rule, a Proposed Special Rule was also published under Section 4(d) of the ESA.
 Based on concerns raised by TASSC and others in comments on the Proposed Rule to list SW sea otter, the USFWS developed the Special Rule under 4(d).
 The Special 4(d) rule applies to sea otter from the listed area.
 The Special Rule became effective on September 14, 2006.

 The Special Rule allows sea otter subsistence activities that were occurring prior to the listing to continue.
 This Special Rule makes the regulations for the listed population consistent with the rules and regulations for sea otter subsistence for the rest of Alaska.